Clock icon

 Symptoms of hyperkeratosis in dogs

-It’s important to monitor your dog for these symptoms and discuss with your veterinarian if you suspect hyperkeratosis.
-Clinical signs may be more noticeable in the winter months due to reduced humidity in the air.
+Also note that clinical signs may be more noticeable in the winter months due to reduced humidity in the air.

 What are the treatment options for canine hyperkeratosis?